AnastasiyaKotelnikova/DS677-SNNs-PyTorch-GroupProject/README.md

 # Spiking Neural Networks with PyTorch & Norse

 This repository contains the implementation of **Spiking Neural Networks (SNNs)** using **PyTorch** and the **Norse** library.
-It was developed as part of the **DS677 Deep Learning** course at NJIT and explores neuromorphic computing by comparing SNNs to traditional ANNs.
+This project was **researched, proposed, and led by Anastasiya Kotelnikova and Mehrvish Mirza** as part of the **DS677 Deep Learning** course at NJIT.
+It explores **neuromorphic computing** by implementing biologically inspired models and comparing SNNs to traditional Artificial Neural Networks (ANNs).

 ---